Sesar-Lab-Teaching/Cloud-Computing-Technologies/docker-swarm/README.md

     ...
 ```

 Once you have created a service with a published port, it is available on all the nodes in the swarm (even if that node does not have a task belonging to the service).
 For example, if you are running a service for a web app that exposes the port 8080 and is currently running on `worker1`, you can access it from `worker2` and `manager1` too (on port 8080).
 This feature is called *Ingress Swarm Load Balancer*, as traffic comes into your cluster, you can hit any node, but it will be balanced to wherever the service is running at.
+The first network that the internet traffic encounters is the Ingress network, where the Load Balancer distributes the load.
+Ingress network is meant for published ports, not for general communication between services.

 ---